 HIPAA privacy and security rules regulate PHI handling and storage, and noncompliance exposes healthcare providers to hefty fines.
-So, before moving their databases to the cloud, hospital chief information officers (CIOs) want security guarantees that unauthorized third parties may not access, copy, or steal patient names, Social Security numbers, medical files, financial information, and other personal data.
+So, before moving their databases to the cloud, hospital CIOs want security guarantees that unauthorized third parties can not access, copy, or steal patient names, Social Security numbers, medical files, financial information, and other personal data.

 The Perks That Come With Storing PHI in the Cloud

 Once healthcare establishments address cloud security and HIPAA compliance concerns satisfactorily, they may start enjoying the benefits of storing PHI in the cloud (some may include additional fees), such as:

 - Quick data access: Hosting healthcare records in the cloud makes it quick to access them, which translates to high usability.
 For example, a hospital may have several cloud-hosted servers in various strategic locations close to where most of its customers are.
 Locating a data center close to its users helps minimize latency and improve application performance, increasing the clinical value of the stored healthcare information.

 - Cost-Effectiveness: Cloud computing eliminates the need for healthcare providers to build and maintain expensive data centers and applications.
 Lower IT investment costs may then translate to more days cash on hand, which is great for a hospital's liquidity.